IndrashisChatterjee/BoomBikes_Demand/README.md

 ## Acknowledgements

 - This project was part of the Graded Assignment from MS ML & AI IIITB & LJMU
-- This project was based on Multiple Linear Regression tutorial in MS by IIITB & LJMU
+- This project was based on Multiple Linear Regression tutorial in MS ML & AI by IIITB & LJMU

 ## Contact